 To view the current tables for Basic Pay and other pays and allowances, visit the Defense Finance and Accounting Service (DFAS) and click on Military Pay Information.

 For more information on tax issues affecting the military, contact your local military Legal Assistance Officer or view the Armed Forces resource page on the Internal Revenue Service website.

 Individuals with questions about their military pay first should check with their local military finance office.
-They can also contact: Defense Finance and Accounting Service, Cleveland Center/ROCAD, P.O.
-Box 99191, Cleveland, OH 44199-2058.
+They also can contact Defense Finance and Accounting Service.
 Obtain toll-free numbers and other contact information for each military service at www.dfas.mil.
-For Coast Guard, phone (800) 772-8724 or (785) 357-3415.
+Contact the Coast Guard’s Finance Center.

 About The Author